dlu-ch/dlb/doc/faq.rst

 dlb is modular, object-oriented and describes dependencies by explicit statements.
 SCons contains a lot of predefined roles for typical tasks and environments and does a lot of guessing (e.g. it tries to detect toolchains).
 This makes SCons quite slow and intricate to extend in some aspects.

+SCons relies on shell command-lines described as strings and tries to escape characters with special meaning only in a very simple manner (like putting ``'"'`` around paths with spaces).
+It is therefore risky to use characters in paths that have a special meaning in the shell (implicitly) used on any of the supported platforms. dlb does not use a shell.
+A relative path ``str(p.native)`` always starts with :file:`.` if *p* is a :class:`dlb.fs.Path`.
+As far as dlb is concerned, it is safe to use *any* character in paths (e.g. :file:`-o ~/.bashrc` or :file:`; sudo rm -rf /`).

+SCons detects dependencies *before* it runs a tool.
+It does so by scanning input files, roughly mimicking the tool to be run potentially. dlb detects dependencies *after* a redo of a :term:`tool instance`.
+It uses information provided by the tool itself (e.g. the list of include file directly from the compiler), which is much more precise and also much faster.

 dlb is faster [#speedofscons1]_ and is designed for easy extension.